-Roman Catholic boasts an estimated 33,382,861 adherents in modern day Poland.
+Roman Catholics make up the majority of Poland's population.
 The origin of Christianity in Poland can be traced back to as early as 966 AD, under the ruler Mieszko I. Roman Catholic enjoyed prominence along other religions until World War II and the Communism era altered the religious composition of Poland.

-Jews were killed during the Nazi German Holocaust while other smaller denominations experienced a decline in numbers during the war.
-Roman Catholic was heavily suppressed during the communist period as well.
-A change in the Communist’s Party in 1956 strengthened the religion’s position in Poland.
-The Roman Catholic Church would later play a pivotal role in the fall of communism in Poland.
+The Roman Catholic Church is said to have played a pivotal role in the fall of communism in Poland.
 The appointment of Cardinal Karol Wojtyla as Pope John Paul II in 1978 further strengthened the Roman Catholic Church in Poland.
 The Pope is credited with major contributions to the events leading to the eventual toppling of Communism.
 The religion became synonymous with anti-Communism in 1980’s and amassed a huge following.
-The Church was granted legal right to govern its hospitals, its University in Lublin and numerous schools in 1989.
+The Church was granted legal right to govern its hospitals, its university in Lublin and numerous schools in 1989.

-Nearly 90% of Poles profess to belong to the Roman Catholic Church.
-Reforms in the Church created territorial divisions, and there are 41 dioceses in Poland today.
+Nearly 90% of people in Poland belong to the Catholic Church.
+There are 41 dioceses in the country today.
 The religion is studied as an optional subject in school.
 Although devotion by Roman Catholics in Poland has been decreasing, Poland is one of the countries in Europe with a high rate of religious observance.

-Orthodox Christian boasts an estimated 504,150 followers in Poland.
-Orthodoxy was introduced to ancient Poland in the 9th century through Byzantine and Methodist.
+Orthodox Christians number around 504,150 people in Poland.
+Orthodoxy was introduced to ancient Poland in the 9th century.
 Most of the Orthodox communities were in the Ukrainian and Belarusian territories.
 These territories, before Poland’s independence, were under the Moscow Patriarchate.
 The Orthodox communities present in independent Poland began their quest to attain autocephaly.
 The efforts were greatly opposed by the Moscow Patriarchate.
 Conflicts with the Roman Catholics were evident in the 1930s.
 These conflicts resulted in a 1938 decree, which gave Orthodox clergy equal legal rights as the clergy of other religions.